hegdevishwa/ansible-reference/tomcat/README.md

-Download, insatll and configure Tomcat server and configure it.
+This playbook can be used to download, insatll and configure Tomcat server.